OpenComputingLab/reusable-content-example/collaborative-authoring.md

 During the development process, the OU-XML schema was updated.
 This required updating both Oxygen Author and the OU-XML generator in line with the updated schema.

 To try to improve the authoring/editing process, the first and second author started to use a public Github repository to share content.
 The second author forked the first author's repository, worked in their own repository, and then submitted pull requests back to the first author's repository.

-The

-Then moved to github, PRs

-Quick iteration handing OU-XML over to  then viewing in VLE previw (would have been impossible without Edith / rapid iteration); then checking in Oxygen notes on blockers using that); OU-XML validator / validation rules etc.